 Please use the following application form as well as the cost and finance plan below for your application:

-You can apply from March 13 to April 15, 2020.
+You can apply from March 13 to May 04, 2020 (extended deadline!).
 We welcome early applications!

-We will review all complete applications in April.
-We will inform you on your project application by the end of April 2020.
+We will review all complete applications in May.
+We will inform you on your project application in May 2020.
 Please note that we cannot consider incomplete applications for selection.

 Further information / Contact partner